-Certain extreme events, such as natural disasters, war, civil unrest, terrorist attacks, and public health crises like epidemics, pandemics or outbreaks of new infectious diseases or viruses (including, the COVID-19 pandemic (the "COVID-19")) can materially adversely affect the business, financial condition, liquidity, or results of operations of the Fund.
-The current COVID-19 pandemic is significantly impacting the global economy and commodity and financial markets.
-To date the COVID-19 pandemic has resulted in a slowdown in economic activity and extreme volatility in financial markets and commodity prices and has raised the prospect of a global recession.
-Governmental responses to COVID-19 have led to significant restrictions on travel, temporary business closures, quarantines, global stock market volatility, high unemployment and reduced consumer activity, globally.
-Public health crises, such as the COVID-19 outbreak, can also result in operating, supply chain and project development delays that can materially adversely affect the operations of third parties in which the Fund have an interest.
-The duration of any business disruptions and related financial impact of the COVID-19 outbreak is unknown.
-It is difficult to predict how the Fund may be affected if a pandemic, such as the COVID-19 outbreak, persists for an extended period of time.
-Similarly, the effects of terrorist acts (or threats thereof), military action or similar unexpected disruptive events on the economies and securities markets of countries cannot be predicted.
+Certain unforeseen events, including but not limited to, natural or environmental disasters, climate change, unforeseen geopolitical events, wars and any resulting occupation, foreign invasion, military or armed confrontations, civil unrest, terrorism, public health crises like epidemics, pandemics or outbreaks of new infectious diseases or viruses (including, the COVID-19 pandemic), and mutual funds regulatory events, market manipulations and governmental or actions, can materially adversely affect the business, financial condition, liquidity, or results of operations of the Fund.
+The occurrence of unforeseen events, such as those listed above, can have a significant impact on the global economy and commodity, disrupt financial markets and have short-term or long-term effects on the Canadian, U.S. and global economies and financial markets, inflation, and other effects that cannot necessarily be presently foreseen, which, in turn, may have an effect on the performance of the Funds.
+It can also result in a slowdown in economic activity and extreme volatility in financial markets and commodity prices and has raised the prospect of a global recession.
+Governmental responses to unforeseen events may led to significant restrictions on travel, temporary business closures, quarantines, global stock market volatility, high unemployment and reduced consumer activity, globally unforeseen events can also result in operating, supply chain and project development delays that can materially adversely affect the operations of third parties in which the Funds have interest.
+An unanticipated market volatility and disruptions may cause exchanges to suspend trading and/or investment funds to suspend or limit redemptions, may disrupt the operations and processes of the service providers for the Funds and, in some cases, could constitute a force majeure event under contracts with service providers or counterparties for certain transactions.
+The duration of any business disruptions and related financial impact of the unforeseen events is unknown.
+It is difficult to predict how the Funds may be affected if impacts of an unforeseen event persists for an extended period of time.